ashleyelise213/ResearchDataFoundationalCamp2025/README.md

 # ResearchDataFoundationalCamp2025
-This repo was created as part of UC Boulder's Research Data Foundations Camp 2025.
+This repo was created as part of UC Boulder's Research Data Foundations Camp 2025, used for the UC Boulder Microcredential.

-I've added another new line!